-Some larp communities give each peace of armor a hit point number.
-Each hit on the armor is blocked and a hit point is reduces from the armor.
+Some larp communities give each piece of armor a hit point number.
+Each hit on the armor is blocked and a hit point is reduced from the armor.
 Once the armor hit point reach zero the armor is considered useless and needs in-play fixing.

 Although realistic, this variant can get confusing very fast as it would be hard to calculate all those different hit points during play.
 It might work better in larps where there are a lot of referees and the game is paused often, or that fights are allowed only in very controlled areas (such as an arena with a referee).

 How to use LARP helmets